lapisanlangit/sqlexec/README.md

 # Transaction SQL Command Second Methode

 This methode you are not using session, all sql statement will be set into array and execute all statement.
-This methode suitable for insert table with large data or delete from many tables
+This methode suitable for insert table with large data or delete  datafrom many tables.
+You cannot get return result using this methode.

     const dbsql = require("sqlexec");